usharanikj/customer_entity_resolution/README.md

 ## 1. Project Overview

-**Objective**
+**Objective:**
-Design and implement a *production-grade entity resolution system* that identifies and clusters duplicate customer accounts into a single **Golden Customer ID**.
+Design and implement an *entity resolution system* that identifies and clusters multiple customer accounts into a single **Golden Customer ID**.
 The project simulates a real-world banking / financial services scenario where fragmented customer records exist due to channel silos, data-entry errors, and missing identifiers.

 **Core Problem**
 Multiple account records may belong to the same real-world individual, but: